Adhesive capsulitis, Frozen Shoulder

 The symptoms of a frozen shoulder can be divided into four stages:

 - During the inflammatory phase, shoulder pain is often felt at rest and at night as well as in sudden movements.
-In this case, the movements of the shoulder also gradually begin to weaken and be limited.
+In this case, the movements of the shoulder also gradually begin to weaken and become limited.
 The pain gradually gets worse.

 - During the freezing phase, the shoulder is at its most painful and the movements are further restricted.
 For example, putting a wallet in your back pocket or attaching a bra may be impossible.